Jeevithagowda21/VSD_Squadron_Mini/TASK-3.md

 ![image](https://github.com/Jeevithagowda21/VSD_Squadron_Mini/assets/142243440/f5e29c11-975b-4cdc-b52a-842ee0414afd)

-reg - It is used to find the content of register
+**reg** - It is used to find the content of register

-AUIPC(Add Upper Immediate to PC) - It is an Assembly instruction in RISC-V architecture.
+**AUIPC(Add Upper Immediate to PC)** - It is an Assembly instruction in RISC-V architecture.
 It is is used to add a 20-bit immediate value, shifted left by 12 bits, to the program counter (PC) and store the result in the specified register.

-ADDI(Add Immediate) - It is an Assembly instruction in RISC-V architecture.
+**ADDI(Add Immediate)** - It is an Assembly instruction in RISC-V architecture.
 It is used to add a signed immediate value to the value in a register and store the result in another register.
 For Example : if the instruction is a2,a5,0x123, Where a2 is the Destination register, where the result of the addition will be stored. a5 is the Source register, containing the value to which the immediate will be added.
 0x123 is the Signed immediate value (12 bits), which is added to the value in source regiter.

-END